nwhite-math/small-GaPS/README.md

 If you use the code for an academic publication, please cite the original article as described in the CITATION file:

-Nicholas C. White, Sandra M. Troian, Jeffrey B. Jewell, Curt J. Cutler, Sheng-wey Chiow, and Nan Yu, "Robust numerical computation of the 3D scalar potential field of the cubic Galileon gravity model at solar system scales". arXiv:2003.02648 (2020).
+Nicholas C. White, Sandra M. Troian., Jeffrey B. Jewell, Curt J. Cutler, Sheng-wey Chiow, and Nan Yu, "Robust numerical computation of the 3D scalar potential field of the cubic Galileon gravity model at solar system scales," Phys.
+Rev. D 102, 024033 (2020)

-Note that this citation will be updated upon journal publication of the article.